-This quick pickled cucumber has ONE main ingredient - a cucumber!
+This quick pickled cucumber recipe has ONE main ingredient - a cucumber!
 And as for marinade, only a couple of simple ingredients are needed.
 I bet you already have them in your fridge and pantry anyway:

 - Toasted sesame seeds.
 They add even more Asian flavor.
 Plus they look great tossed on top of the cucumbers.